Do you feel like your Pinterest marketing strategy isn’t bringing the results you need?

 To build a solid Pinterest marketing strategy, you need to use Pinterest like a search engine.
 We’ll come back to this in a bit.

-2: Pins have a long lifespan
+2: Pinterest pins have a long lifespan

 If you’re using Instagram or Twitter to grow your blog traffic, you know how important it is to post frequently.
 Your posts and tweets have a short lifespan, so you need to share new posts daily.